GoogleChrome/chrome-app-codelab/lab9_multipleviews/README.md

 # Takeaway:

 * Web developers usually have a mindset of one-window-per-webapp.
-However, the Chrome packaged app platform opens more possibilities for your creativity.
-A document editor, for example, can have one window per open document, a more natural metaphor for apps that looks like native.
+The Chrome app platform opens more possibilities for your creativity.
+A document editor, for example, can have one window per opened document, a more natural metaphor for native-like apps.